Nordic Master's Programme in Biodiversity and Systematics

 - Prerequisites and Application, NABIS through Lund University

-- Programme specific document: Summary sheet
+- Programme specific document: Fact sheet at Lund University (pdf)

 Recommended course of study